ahasverus/gpack/README.md

 Google Services (Scholar, Pictures, Trends, Search).
 As Google does not provide any API and does not allow web scraping, user public IP address can be banned.
-This package relies on the software OpenVPN to periodically change the IP address.
+This package relies on the software OpenVPN to periodically change the IP address and the user-agent (i.e. the technical information about your system).

 ## Installation